 Prime Minister's Office as a workplace

 The Prime Minister’s Office has some 550 employees, 56% of which are women and 44% men.
-The Prime Minister's Office comprises four departments: the Government EU Affairs Department, the Government Ownership Steering Department, the Government Communications Department and the Government Administration Department.
-It also has three units outside these departments: the Government Session Unit, the Government Policy Analysis Unit and the Government External Economic Relations Unit.
+The Prime Minister's Office comprises five departments: the Government EU Affairs Department, the Government Ownership Steering Department, the Government Communications Department, the Government Strategy Department and the Government Administration Department.
+It also has the Government Session Unit outside these departments.

 Jobs at the Prime Minister's Office include expert tasks relating to the coordination of EU affairs in Finland, government communications, state ownership steering, drafting and translating legislation and the development of ministries' administrative and service functions.